Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 ![sphere of voxels](sphereOfVoxels.png)
 _A sphere of glass made out of voxels_

 Glass has been done many times in most real raytracers.
-You can even find a great explanation along with some code that does the trick from Peter Shirley's notorious tutorial, [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html#dielectrics).
+You can even find a great explanation along with some code that does the trick from Peter Shirley's well known tutorial, [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html#dielectrics).

 Glass, or more generally a dialectric material has some interesting properties.
 Its behavior could be split into two parts: refraction and reflection.